EDI X12 Getting Started Tutorial

 Here we’ll want to add a Format or Data Transformation that will convert an incoming EDI message to XML.
 Click the Add Format button.

 In the dialog that appears, give the format a descriptive name.
-In our case, ‘EDI-to-XML‘.
-Making format names specific and descriptive greatly improves their ease of reuse across workflows.
+In our case, EDI-to-XML.
+Making format names specific and descriptive significantly improves their ease of reuse across workflows.

-The Transformation Configuration panel will appear, including both the Transformation Module and XSLT Configuration.
+The Transformation Configuration panel will appear, including both the Transformation Module and XSLT configuration.
 Transformation Modules are used to parse data from non-XML formats into an XML representation.
-Whereas XSLT, and the eiConsole’s Data Mapper, are used for the logical mapping of that format onto another.
+Whereas XSLT, and the eiConsole’s Data Mapper, are used for logically mapping one format to another.

-In the Transformation Module drop-down choose the EDI transformer.
-This indicates that we expect EDI input that we’ll parse to XML.
+In the Transformation Module drop-down, choose the EDI transformer.
+This indicates that we expect EDI input that we’ll parse it into XML.

 Click the Select File to select the directory where the Table Data is located.

-Note: The TR3 Table Data is divided up by Transaction Set (834, 837-Professional, 270, etc.), so you may have several different directories with Table Data in them.
-It is important that the directory selected matches the Transaction Set you are trying to process.
+Note: The TR3 Table Data is divided up by Transaction Set (EDI 834, EDI 837-P, EDI 270, etc.), so you may have several different directories with Table Data in them.
+It is important that the directory selected matches the transaction set you are trying to process.

 We also have to specify the version of the X12 Table Data.